openSUSE/news-o-o/_posts/2010-04-19-obs-meego-developer-meeting.markdown

 - Build Service
 ---

-OBS Developers from [MeeGo project](http://meego.com/) visited the SUSE OBS Developers in NÃ¼rnberg on friday and saturday.
+OBS Developers from [MeeGo project](http://meego.com/) visited the SUSE OBS Developers in Nürnberg on friday and saturday.
 Not everybody managed to come due to the ash over europe, but at least